anapsix/dynamicinfradays/user/pages/programme/default.md

 #### <a name="lambda"></a>_Thinking Differently: An Introduction to AWS Lambda_ <span style="font-size: smaller">- [Tara Walker](#taraw)</span>

 AWS Lambda is a new compute service that runs your code in response to events and automatically and dynamically manages infra resources for you.
-Tara will talk about AWS’s event-driven compute strategy and explain how Lambda works to respond to events from various Amazon services.
+Tara will talk about AWS's event-driven compute strategy and explain how Lambda works to respond to events from various Amazon services.

 Tara will describe what you need to quickly begin building applications that use AWS Lambda as a serverless back-end, and will also cover key Lambda features, its programming model, and tips on getting the most out of Lambda functions.